w3f/polkadot-wiki/docs/learn/how-to/remove-referenda-locks.md

 **![](../../assets/how-to/65016419565.png)**

-3. Then sign and submit the extinsic and all the expired locks will be removed.
+3. Then sign and submit the extrinsic and all the expired locks will be removed.

 * * *